SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 existing C language (created by Dennis Ritchie), with the main goal of adding the new OOP (Object Oriented Programming) *programming paradigm* support, which was not present in C.

-C++ was standardized in 1998, and since then several updates has been made.
+C++ was standardized in 1998, and since then several updates have been made.
 C++11 in particular added a huge number of new capabilities, and new upgrades to the language are expected every three or so years.